 Execution of instance variable initializers and instance initializers is performed regardless of whether the superclass constructor invocation actually appears as an explicit constructor invocation statement or is provided implicitly.
 (An alternate constructor invocation does not perform this additional implicit execution.)

 Example 8.8.7.1-1.
-Restrictions on Explicit Constructor Invocation Statements then a compile-time error would occur, because the instance variable color cannot be used by a explicit constructor invocation statement.
+Restrictions on Explicit Constructor Invocation Statements

 If the first constructor of ColoredPoint in the example from §8.8.7 were changed as follows: